LSSTDESC/dia_pipe/README.rst

 dia_pipe
 ########

-..
-Add a brief (few sentence) description of what this package provides.

 This package is intended to provide scripts to glue the different pieces of the LSST difference imaging code into a single pipeline that can be used for DESC data challenges.
+This code has been tested with the LSST stack version w.2018.39.
+It is not compatible with previous releases and has not been tested with later ones.
+The default configuration is designed to work with Data Challenge 1.2 data.

+This package requires additional dataset definitions in the obs_lsstCam mapper.
+These are currently availble on the ``dc2/run1.2i_diff`` of obs_lsstCam.

 The baseline pipeline includes three steps:
  * Difference image creation at the visit level that produces DIASources and difference images
  * Association of the DIASources into DIAObjects
  * Running forced photometry at the positions of the DIAObjects on all visits

 It needs to define additional datasets for each camera, so we use a modified version of obs_lsstCam.
 The branch is